 Admissions committees meet regularly throughout the application cycle and offer interviews to students with completed applications.
 Completing your applications early will certainly increase your chances of being interviewed early in the cycle.
 However, even if your applications are finished early, invitations to interviews can come at any point in the cycle, which runs roughly from late August through early April.

 - The Interview at Health Professional Schools: Detailed information on preparing for your interviews at health professional schools, including a long list of questions you may be asked.

 - We have links to a few articles about Multiple Mini Interviews in our Articles of Interest section of the HPA website (if you are an alum and need a password, email HPA and we will provide guest access).

 - Princeton in Africa Tips for Applying from Abroad: Former PiAf fellows collaborated with HPA to put together this tip sheet.

 - The HPA Interview Reports: A growing database of anonymous reports completed by Princeton pre-health students who have interviews at health professional schools before you.
-Use these reports to prepare for your interviews at specific schools, and make sure you complete reports once you return in order to help out future applicants from Princeton.
+Use these reports to prepare for your interviews at specific schools, and make sure you complete reports once you return in order to help future applicants from Princeton.